wadmp/wadmp.github.io/src/gen3/docs/adding-devices/install-client-app/README.md

 ## Install/Upgrade a WebAccess/DMP Client App

-If you want to migrate your device from 2.x.x instance, you need to upgrade Router App to 3.x.x version via 2.x.x WebAccess/DMP Instance - go to [Migration from 2.x.x to 3.x.x Instance](../../migration/). <!-- new link -->
+If you want to migrate your device from 2.x.x instance, you need to upgrade the Router App to 3.x.x version via 2.x.x WebAccess/DMP Instance - go to [Migration from 2.x.x to 3.x.x Instance](../../migration/). <!-- new link -->

-If you do not have WebAccess/DMP Router App client installed, or you are not sure if you have client installed, follow these steps:
+If you do not have the WebAccess/DMP Router App client installed, or you are not sure if you have the client installed, follow these steps:

 **Step 1:** Check for the Installed client Router App: